PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

 - `do_not_cancel`: (Optional) If `True` then `scancel` will not be called.
 This is useful for testing only.
 In this case, one should call the alert with `--email --no-emails-to-users`.
 Default: `False`

-- `warnings_to_admin`: (Optional) If `False` then warning emails will not be sent to `admin_emails`.
-Only cancellation emails will be sent.
-Default: `True`
+- `warnings_to_admin`: (Optional) If `True` then warning emails (in addition to cancellation emails) will be sent to `admin_emails`.
+This is useful for testing.
+Default: `False`

 - `admin_emails`: (Optional) List of administrator email addresses that should receive the warning and cancellation emails that are sent to users.

 !!! note "Times are Not Exact"
-    Jobs are not cancelled after exactly `cancel_minutes` or `sliding_cancel_minutes` since Slurm jobs can start at any time and the alert is only called every N minutes via cron or another scheduler.
+    Jobs are not cancelled after exactly `cancel_minutes` or `sliding_cancel_minutes` since Slurm jobs can start at any time and the alert is only called every N minutes via `cron` or another scheduler.
 The same is true for warning emails.

 In Jobstats, a GPU is said to have 0% utilization if all of the measurements made by the NVIDIA exporter over a given time window are zero.
 Measurements are typically made every 30 seconds or so.
 For the actual value at your institution see `SAMPLING_PERIOD` in `config.py` for [Jobstats](https://github.com/PrincetonUniversity/jobstats).